Painting of John Locke in a two thirds looking away pose.

 • Impeachment for serious offenses

-• Checks and balances that limit power
+• Checks and balances limiting power

-• Judicial review to reject unconstitutional actions
+• Judicial review rejecting unconstitutional acts

 Broader Lockean Principles That Support Accountability